JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 * **Procedural Knowledge (Knowing *How*):** This is knowledge of how to perform a task or sequence of actions.
 It's the "how-to."
 It often involves skills, techniques, processes, and strategies.
     * *Examples:* Writing code in a programming language, facilitating a Scrum meeting, riding a bicycle, cooking a recipe, debugging software, performing a surgical procedure.

+4. The woman in the red dress - Matrix

+An example?

+Could [the aissistant](https://github.com/JAlcocerT/Streamlit-AIssistant/tree/main) have any additional feature not to *leave money on the table*?

 ## Processes

 From Last [year 2024](https://jalcocert.github.io/JAlcocerT/this-year-was-crazy/#next-year)...